Aegiq/lightworks/docs/source/emulator/sampler.rst

     print(backend)
     # Output: slos

-This created Backend should then be passed to the Sampler on class initialization with the ``backend`` keyword.
+This created Backend should then be passed to the Sampler on creation of the sampler object with the ``backend`` keyword.
 It is also possible to supply a string with the name of the calculation method for this argument, in which case a new Backend object will then be created.
 This will be assigned to the backend attribute of the sampler.

 .. code-block:: Python